.348 Winchester: Performance

 In 1987, Browning produced a modern version of the Model 71 in Japan.
 These have different thread sizes in places, most notably the barrels, and many parts will not interchange with the originals.
 The Browning version was a limited production model only.

-The case of the .348 was used to produce the 8-348w wildcat, used to rechamber World War 1-era rifles such as Lebel or Berthier, instead of the original 8x50mmR, which at the time of such conversions were still considered war materiel in France and therefore strictly regulated.
+The case of the .348 was used to produce the 8-348w wildcat, used to rechamber World War I-era rifles such as Lebel or Berthier, instead of the original 8x50mmR, which at the time of such conversions were still considered war materiel in France and therefore strictly regulated.
 The .348 is also the basis for the .348 Ackley Improved, The .348 Ackley improved has about a 200 fps advantage over the standard pushing the 200 grain FTX bullet at 2800 feet a second with some of the new hybrid powders.
 The .348 also served as the basis for the .50 Alaskan and .500 Linebaugh cartridges.

 Dimensions

 SAAMI rates the standard pressure of the cartridge at 40,000 CUP.
 The C.I.P rates the max standard pressure at a "Pmax = 3200 bar" or 46,412 psi.